jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 9 - TCP.md

 ## Summarized Notes:

-Transport layer protocols provide a form of *logical communication* between application processes running on different hosts.
+- Transport layer protocols provide a form of *logical communication* between application processes running on different hosts. ![1]
+- TCP provides reliable, ordered delivery of packets.
+It does this using the following:
+	- Congestion control
+	- Flow control
+	- Mandatory connection setup
+- UDP is unreliable and unordered, but acts as a low-overhead extension of the IP stack for high-bitrate purposes.
+- TCP is a *connection-oriented* protocol; UDP is *connectionless.*

+- For *Go-back-N* acknowledgement scheme: